Alejogb1/job-board/blog-data/how-are-nfts-linked-to-digital-products.md

 id: "how-are-nfts-linked-to-digital-products"
 ---

-Right, let’s tackle this.
-I remember a project back in 2018—a small indie game studio wanting to experiment with in-game assets.
+Right I remember a project back in 2018—a small indie game studio wanting to experiment with in-game assets.
 They’d heard about these nascent NFTs and wanted to see if they could tie virtual swords and shields to them.
 It wasn't exactly smooth sailing, but it gave me a solid, practical understanding of how non-fungible tokens can be linked to digital products.
 So, let me lay out the essentials and a few nuances I picked up along the way.

 Essentially, NFTs act as a unique, verifiable proof of ownership for a digital item.
 Think of it like a digital certificate of authenticity, but instead of being issued by a central authority, it's recorded on a blockchain.
 This record isn't just for visual art, as many assume; it can be for any unique digital asset.
 This includes in-game items, digital music tracks, virtual real estate, and even access keys to premium online content.